pfoo360/Nepenthes/README.md

 <br/>
 <br/>

 Clicking on the "not_fb" project link will bring us to the 'project details' page.
-Here, we can see all tickets that are fall under the project as well as who is assigned to the project.
+Here, we can see all tickets that fall under the project as well as who is assigned to the project.
 ADMINs and MANAGERs have the privilege of assigning users (that we have added to the workspace) to projects and creating tickets in a project.
-A caveat, however, is that ADMINS have unconditional 'add' privileges but MANAGERs only have 'add' privilege on projects that they are assigned to (ie MANAGERs cannot add tickets/users to a project if they are NOT assigned to the project already). <br/>
+A caveat, however, is that ADMINS have unconditional 'add' privileges but MANAGERs only have 'add' privileges on projects that they are assigned to (ie MANAGERs cannot add tickets/users to a project if they are NOT assigned to the project already). <br/>
 ![project_detail_screen](/screenshots/17.png)
 <br/>
 <br/>

 If you remember, when we created the "not_ig" project, we only added 2 users from the workspace to the project.
 If we wanted to add more users to a project after we have already created a project we can!
-Heading over to "not_ig" for a quick second, when the click on the 'Add' button next to 'Team' you will see the remaining users that are apart of the workspace.
+Heading over to "not_ig" for a quick second, when the click on the 'Add' button next to 'Team' you will see the remaining unadded users that are apart of the workspace.
 Select the desired user(s) you want to assign to the project. <br/>
+Here, we add the previously unadded 'test_dev2' to the "not_ig" project.<br/>
 ![add_another_user_to_team](/screenshots/31.png)
 ![add_another_user_to_team](/screenshots/32.png)
 ![add_another_user_to_team](/screenshots/33.png)